htutwaiphyoe/mastering-react-native/the-practical-guide/README.md

 npx create-expo-app@latest

+## Core components

 cannot use html element like h1,h2 in react native, need to use React Native Component

+react native is all about using core components

 for div => View
 for text => Text